 City of Kwinana

-The resident workers in the City of Kwinana have a higher proportion of people using public transport to get to work than Western Australia.
+Within the City of Kwinana, there is a higher proportion of resident All industries workers using public transport to get to work than the Western Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Kwinana's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;